-On January 16, 1874, General Ashael Gridley, a prominent land agent -- and the person for whom the village was named -- donated land for the first building to be used as a church and none other but to worship the Almighty God.
+On January 16, 1874, General Ashael Gridley, a prominent land agent -- and the person for whom the village was named -- donated land for the first building "to be used as a church and none other but to worship the Almighty God".
 The site was at 208 East Gridley Road (on Route 24).

 The original church was enlarged in 1887.
 In 1938, it was again enlarged, and a basement added.
 A beautiful structure with brick facing, it housed worship services for another 32 years.
-It is used today as a law office.

 In 1970, the present church building on East Sixth Street was completed.
 Dedication services were held on September 13, 1970.
 In 1977, a fellowship center was built, and in 1987 Sunrise Manor was completed.
 Sunrise Manor has apartments for senior citizens.
-It is also the site for World Relief projects and provides a kitchen facility for Meals on Wheels.
+It is also the site for HarvestCall projects and provides a kitchen facility for Meals on Wheels.

 The congregation's first local Elder was Bro.
 Rudolph Witzig, who came to Gridley in 1883.
 He had been selected as a minister in Switzerland at age 24, and ordained an Elder at 26.
 He served until his death in 1912.
-From 1912 to 1947, Elders from Roanoke had the oversite of the Gridley congregation.
+From 1912 to 1947, Elders from Roanoke had the oversight of the Gridley congregation.

 Bro.
 Joe M. Klopfenstein was ordained Elder in 1947, and served until his untimely death in 1965.
 He died while scooping snow soon after returning from an Arizona vacation.
 Bro.
 George M. Gramm (who served two years as Co-Elder with Joe M. Klopfenstein) was ordained in 1963 and served until 1972.

 The local Gridley church has integrated closely with the other Apostolic Christian Churches, and a deep sense of brotherhood has prevailed with brethren across America.
-It has been a special and treasured experience to fellowship with believers of like mind and faith in more than 90 congregations in 26 states; and in Canada, Mexico and Japan.
+It has been a special and treasured experience to fellowship with believers of like mind and faith in more than 90 congregations in 26 states, and in Canada, Mexico and Japan.